 Rate limits

-ClickStream rate-limits per API key.
-The public tier number is the sustained collector requests per second your key can send.
+ClickStream rate-limits per account, per key type, per scope — the bucket is clientId:keyType:scope, not the key itself.
+The public tier number is the sustained collector requests per second that bucket allows.
 The SDK batches events, so one request can carry more than one click, scroll, or identify event.

-Behind the scenes, the collector enforces that number as a rolling one-minute bucket with a generous 2x burst allowance for real-world spikes.
+Behind the scenes, the collector enforces that number in one-minute windows with a generous 2x burst allowance for real-world spikes.
+High-throughput keys are deterministically spread across fixed-capacity limiter partitions whose quotas add up to the published key-wide allowance; this avoids routing a 25,000-request/second key through one single-threaded coordinator.
 In plain English: you can spike briefly without getting cut off, but sustained traffic above your tier eventually receives 429 responses until the bucket resets.

 Per-tier caps

-Collector caps, per API key, measured as sustained requests/second:
+Collector caps, per bucket, measured as sustained requests/second:

 *The human pageview cap is the included quota for billable human pageviews.
 Bot, AI crawler, answer-engine, automation, kiosk, and tool traffic does not count as human pageviews, but it can count toward Signals Coverage because it still requires traffic-intelligence work.
 Click, scroll, form, custom, and identify events help classification but do not count as human pageviews.
 See the Pricing page for the full tier matrix.